The Wilo Group

 A global technology group with sustainability DNA

-Creating covers the sustainable contribution of Wilo products, systems and solutions – e.g. to decarbonisation and improving water supply.
-Caring describes Wilo’s responsible action with regard to the environment, employees and society and includes goals such as emission reduction and creating a healthy working environment.
-Connecting stands for Wilo’s commitment to strong international partnerships.
+‘Creating’ covers the sustainable contribution of our technologies - e.g. to decarbonisation and improving water supply.
+‘Caring’ describes our responsible actions with regard to the environment, employees and society and includes goals such as emission reduction.
+‘Connecting’ stands for our commitment to strong international partnerships.
+All other functional corporate strategies are subordinate to this strategy – without exception.

 We are convinced that in order to overcome the major crises of our time and become even more sustainable as a company, we need the courage to constantly look at things from new angles.
 From now on, we consider our Group-wide sustainability strategy to be overarching.
 All other functional corporate strategies are subordinate to it – without exception.
 Once again, we’re leading the way as a sustainability pioneer.

-Oliver Hermes, President and CEO of the Wilo Group
+Oliver Hermes, President and Global CEO of the Wilo Group

 The Wilo Group produces pumps and pump systems at 16 main production sites in Europe, Asia and America.
 In accordance with the global production strategy (GPS), these production sites form the Wilo production network in the narrower sense in a worldwide network.
 They are coordinated and managed accordingly.